elviajero971/elviajero971/README.md

 ### Hello everybody

-Here are some ideas to get you started:
+## What am I looking for ?
 ---
--    My current stack
+# My current stack
 -----
-- 🔭 I’m currently working on ...
+# 🔭 I’m currently working on ...
 ---
-- 🎒 I’m currently learning ...
+# 🎒 I’m currently learning ...
 ---
-- 👯 I’m looking to collaborate on ...
+# 👯 I’m looking to collaborate on ...
 ---
-- 💬 Ask me about
+# 💬 Ask me about
-- 📫 Keep in touch:
+# 📫 Keep in touch:
-- ⚡ Fun fact: living 12 years on ⛵ in the Caribbean | 3 years 🎒 around 🌎
+# ⚡ Fun fact: living 12 years on ⛵ in the Caribbean | 3 years 🎒 around 🌎

 -